-This work is being carried out with an industrial partner, and we are using a real application of knowledge acquisition and engineering in the area of drilling and well control.
-The development of KEWI is in fact work in progress, and its evaluation is ongoing, and being done in several ways: (i) A drilling engineer is using KEWI, in parallel with the developers, to build up a knowledge base of knowledge about drilling artefacts, operations, procedures etc. (ii) We have created a hand-crafted PDDL domain and problem descriptions of a particular type of problem in drilling - that of executing emergency shut-in procedures.
-For the same problem area we have generated PDDL automatically from a tool inside KEWI, and we are in the process of comparing the two methods and the PDDL produced.
-An interface to a drill simulation system is being developed which will help in this aspect. (iii) We are working with another planning project in the same application, which aims to produce natural language explanations and argumentation supporting plans.
+This work is being carried out with an industrial partner with significant experience in control and automation as well as simulation, and we are using a real application of knowledge acquisition and engineering in their area of expertise.
+The development of KEWI is in fact work in progress, and its evaluation is ongoing, and being done in several ways: (i) An expert engineer from the industrial partner is using KEWI, in parallel with the developers, to build up a knowledge base of knowledge about artefacts, operations, procedures etc. in their domain. (ii) We have created a hand-crafted PDDL domain and problem descriptions of part of the partner's domain and for the same problem area we have generated PDDL automatically from a tool inside KEWI.
+We are in the process of comparing the two methods and the PDDL produced.
+An interface to a simulation system is being developed which will help in this aspect. (iii) We are working with another planning project in the same application, which aims to produce natural language explanations and argumentation supporting plans.
 In the future we believe to combine KEWI with this work, in order that (consistent with involving the user in model creation) the user will be able to better validate the planning operation.